 CB Dontae Johnson ($1.3m)

 As for why he didn’t play the comp game this year, Schneider had said the priority was fielding a playoff team.
 “We talk about being a championship-caliber football team every year and not being one of those teams that takes those huge dips, so we want to be able to be competing every single year and we’re doing that at every avenue we possibly can,” Schneider said.
 “It just so happens that these (added) guys happen to be unrestricted free agents.
 We’ve been involved with other guys that were cut and don’t count towards compensatory picks, but we’re not just going to pass on guys and sit on our hands.
 We want our fans knowing that we’re busting our tail at every avenue.”

 Schneider also might have considered Seattle’s terrible Day 3 draft performance since 2013.
-Schneider seemingly decided Dickson, Mingo and Brown were worth more than 2019 fourth-round picks (although we’ll see on Dickson).
+Schneider seemingly decided Dickson, Mingo and Brown were worth more than 2019 fourth-round picks.
+It will be interesting to see whether that trio remains with the team in 2019 — it seems like Dickson and Brown could be let go.
+If they are, it will have meant Schneider skipped on 2019 draft picks for some one-year insurance guys.

-With so many players signed for only 2018, the Seahawks will be in position to play the comp game again next year.
+With so many players signed for only 2018, the Seahawks will be in position to play the comp game again in 2019.
 Among their top scheduled UFAs: Earl Thomas, Frank Clark, K.J.
 Wright, Justin Coleman, Dion Jordan, Stephen, Fluker.
-Some of those guys could be extended (as Duane Brown and Tyler Lockett were), but the rest will factor in next year’s COMPetition.
+Some of those guys could be extended (as Duane Brown and Tyler Lockett were), but the rest will factor in the COMPetition.